datacentricdesign/id5415/collections/_id5415/2-2-assignment.md

 ![Clone Git Repository](/assets/img/courses/id5415/module2/assignment/1_1_1.png)

 In the text field that open at the top, paste the URL of your repository and press ENTER.
+A prompt will ask you to choose the location in your machine to save the Repository.
+For now, choose Desktop.

 ![Text Field appear on top to paste repo link](/assets/img/courses/id5415/module2/assignment/1_1_2.png)